2nd debate, Atheism and Morality, 6th Round, Matt's Response

 Sixth Round: Matt's Response

 Chad, this may or may not be my final post in this discussion.
-It depends what you do next, whether you stay on topic, and if you answer the actual questions asked.
+It depends on what you do next, whether you stay on topic, and if you answer the actual questions asked.
 You see, I am rather discouraged about our discussion.
 I have repeatedly addressed your consistent failure to stick to the issue, to provide a rational basis for your moral imposition upon others, and your lack of moral consistency in condemning the atheists who broke the rules.

 Therefore, I cannot see continuing this much longer.
 I have a great deal of behind the scenes CARM work that has taken a back seat to this discussion.
-This postponed work is demanding my attention and I am forced to respond.
+This postponed work is demanding my attention, and I am forced to respond.
 So, my time is now very limited.

 Nevertheless, I offer this short post in hopes that you can actually address some of the issues raised more specifically.
 But lest the atheists think that I am unable to respond to you, I have provided a link to the entire post you made with my responses included therein: So, I don't want the atheists thinking that I can't respond to what you said.
-After all, their objectivity has already been demonstrated to be very inconsistent so I do not expect them to fairly analyze and represent our discussion here or elsewhere on the internet.
+After all, their objectivity has already been demonstrated to be very inconsistent, so I do not expect them to fairly analyze and represent our discussion here or elsewhere on the internet.

 Finally, I strongly request that you limit your responses to the information on this page.
-More specifically, if you go to the end of this post you will see a conclusion with questions.
+More specifically, if you go to the end of this post, you will see a conclusion with questions.
 These are the real issues that it has come down to in my mind.
 So, if you refuse to respond to them specifically, I will consider the debate over and your lack of ability to shuttling respond to them an admission that you cannot.

 Following are just some of the many problems in your post.
-Of course, you may or may not respond to these points, but if you do, I probably will will ignore most if not all of what you say and go straight to the questions on the conclusion section of this post.
+Of course, you may or may not respond to these points; but if you do, I probably will ignore most if not all of what you say and go straight to the questions on the conclusion section of this post.